AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a Function Compute sink connector.md

 **Note:** To obtain the content of the message, you must manually pull the message by using its offset.

 |50|
-        |Retries|Retries after a message failed to be sent.
+        |Retries|The number of retries after a message failed to be sent.
 Default value: 2.
 Valid values: 1 to 3.
-Message delivery failures do not support retries.
-The following list describes the types of error codes that support retries:        -   4XX: does not support a retry except for 429.
+Partial message delivery failures do not support retries.
+The following list describes the types of error codes that support retries:        -   4xx: does not support a retry except for 429.
-        -   5XX: supports a retry.
+        -   5xx: supports a retry.
 **Note:**

-        -   For more information about error codes, see [Common error codes]().
+        -   For more information about error codes, see [Error codes]().
-        -   Connector calls the InvokeFunction operation to send messages to Function Compute.
-For more information about InvokeFunction, see [t1881175.md\#]().
+        -   The connector calls the InvokeFunction operation to send messages to Function Compute.
+For more information about InvokeFunction, see [List of operations by function]().
 |2|
-        |Failure Handling Policy|Solutions to message delivery failures.
+        |Failure Handling Policy|The solution to message delivery failures.
 Default value: log.
-Valid values: log and fail.        -   log: The partition in which the error occurs remains to be subscribed and the error is printed in the log.
-After an error occurs, you can view the error in the Connector log and find a solution based on the error code.
+Valid values:        -   log: The partition in which the error occurs remains to be subscribed and the error is printed in the log.
+After an error occurs, you can view the error in the connector log and find a solution based on the error code.
 This allows you to troubleshoot the error.

 **Note:**

-            -   For more information about how to view Connector logs, see [View connector logs](/intl.en-US/User guide/Connectors/View connector logs.md).
+            -   For more information about how to view the connector logs, see [View connector logs](/intl.en-US/User guide/Connectors/View connector logs.md).
-            -   For more information about how to search for solutions based on error codes, see[Common error codes]().
+            -   For more information about how to search for solutions based on error codes, see [Error codes]().
         -   fail: The partition in which the error occurs is no longer subscribed to and the error is printed in the log.
-After an error occurs, you can view the error in the Connector log and find a solution based on the error code.
+After an error occurs, you can view the error in the connector log and find a solution based on the error code.
 This allows you to troubleshoot the error.

 **Note:**

-            -   For more information about how to view Connector logs, see [View connector logs](/intl.en-US/User guide/Connectors/View connector logs.md).
+            -   For more information about how to view the connector logs, see [View connector logs](/intl.en-US/User guide/Connectors/View connector logs.md).
-            -   For more information about how to search for solutions based on error codes, see[Common error codes]().
+            -   For more information about how to search for solutions based on error codes, see[Error codes]().
             -   To resume subscription to the partition in which an error occurs,[submit a ticket](https://workorder-intl.console.aliyun.com/?spm=5176.kafka.aliyun_topbar.8.79e425e8DncGA9#/ticket/add/?productId=1352) to request technical support of Message Queue for Apache Kafka.
 |log|

-6. In the **Preview/Create** step, confirm the configuration of the connector and click **Submit**.
+6. In the **Preview/Submit** step, confirm the configuration of the connector and click **Submit**.

-    After you submit the configurations, refresh the **Connector** page.
-The connector that you created appears on the Connector page.
+    After you submit the configuration, refresh the **Connector** page.
+The connector that you have created appears on the Connector page.

 ## Deploy the Function Compute sink connector

 After you create a Function Compute sink connector, you must deploy it to synchronize data from Message Queue for Apache Kafka to Function Compute.

-1. On the **Connector** page, find the Function Compute sink connector that you created and click **Deploy** in the **Actions** column.
+1. On the **Connector** page, find the Function Compute sink connector that you have created and click **Deploy** in the **Actions** column.

     After you deploy the Function Compute sink connector, it changes to the Running state.

 ## Send a message

-After you deploy the Function Compute sink connector, you can send messages to topics in Message Queue for Apache Kafka to test whether the data can be synchronized to Function Compute.
+After you deploy the Function Compute sink connector, you can send messages to source topics in Message Queue for Apache Kafka to test whether the data can be synchronized to Function Compute.

 1. In the left-side navigation pane, click **Topics**.